Clickwrap Master Services Agreement

 5. Term and Termination

 5.1 Term.
 This Agreement shall continue in effect until terminated as set forth herein.
 The term of each license to the Services purchased by Customer will commence on the date set forth on the applicable Order Form and will continue for the period set forth on such Order Form, including any renewal term, as set forth below (collectively, the “Subscription Term”).
-Unless otherwise set forth on the applicable Order Form, Customer’s license to the Services will automatically renew for the renewal period set forth in the Order Form at the Fees designated by Act-On prior to such renewal date, unless Customer gives Act-On written notice of its intent not to renew at least thirty (30) days prior to the end of the applicable Subscription Term or renewal term.
+Unless otherwise set forth on the applicable Order Form, Customer’s license to the Services will automatically renew for successive twelve (12) month terms with an automatic five percent (5%) increase in Fees for each subsequent renewal term, unless either party gives the other party written notice of its intent not to renew at least thirty (30) days prior to the end of the applicable Subscription Term.

 5.3 Effect of Termination.
 Upon any termination of this Agreement or an Order Form (a) all rights licensed and obligations required thereunder shall immediately cease; provided that Sections 4, 5.3, 6, 7, 8.3, 8.4 and 9 shall survive termination, and (b) Customer shall pay to Act-On any Fees accrued or outstanding prior to the date of termination.
-For 30 days following termination or expiration of this Agreement or an Order Form Customer may request a copy (in an industry standard format) of any content and data that it uploaded via the Services.
-After such 30-day period all Customer Content will be permanently deleted.
+Act-On will retain Customer Content for 30 days following termination or expiration of this Agreement or an Order Form.
+Upon request, Act-On may permit Customer to have read-only access for a period not to exceed 2 business days to download a copy of the Customer Content.
+After such 30-day period all Customer Content will be permanently marked for deletion and can no longer be accessed by Customer.

 6. Proprietary Rights